mhogomchungu/media-downloader/README.md

 4. Run the following command to install it: su -c "dpkg -i *.deb"
 5. Enter root's password when asked.
 ```
-### Binary package for Fedora and OpenSuse
+#### Binary package for Fedora and OpenSuse
 To install a binary package for Fedora and OpenSuse, download a binary pacakge directly and then install it by doing the follwing:-
 ```
 1. Make sure you have Qt libraries installed.
 2. Open the terminal.
-3. Change directories to where the debian package is..
+3. Change directories to where the debian package is.
-4. Run the following command to install it: sudo rpm –i *..rpm
+4. Run the following command to install it: sudo rpm –i *.rpm
 5. Enter root's password when asked.
 ```
 ## Source packages